So I get that the Lord of the Rings movies were shot in New Zealand, but I swear they could’ve been shot in Acadia National Park.

 The second day we were there, we go up before the crack of dawn and drove to the top of Cadillac Mountain where we watched the sunrise.
 (Fun fact: People will hike to the top of Cadillac Mountain in the snow on New Years to be the first ones to watch the sunrise in the United States.)

 The fog made for a unique sunrise.
-From the top of Cadillac Mountain we hiked the Gorge Trail over and up Dorr Mountain.
+From the top of Cadillac Mountain we hiked the Gorge Trail over to and up Dorr Mountain.
 Sections of the Gorge Trail were a scramble and we took to scooting down huge boulders on our butts praying that our hiking pants wouldn’t rip.

 We then walked to the park road and hopped on the Island Explorer which dropped us off near the Blackwoods Campground.
 We stopped at our campsite and resupplied water.
-Then we took off again, this time to rescue Addie from the top of Cadillac Mountain which had become tour bus central.
+Then we took off again, this time to rescue Addie from the top of Cadillac Mountain, which by early afternoon had become tour bus central.
 The Cadillac South Ridge Trail starts near the campground and is one of the longest hiking trails in Acadia National Park.
 The view from the top of Cadillac Mountain was quite different than the view we’d had that morning.